 Everyone wants to get into business, but not everyone knows how to get clients so that they can stay in business.

 Surely, you’ve heard many marketing gurus say that to prospect, you need to do things such as:

 The truth is that if you work hard at each of those and are determined to land a client, eventually, you will.

 LinkedIn is great for prospecting.

 Many people may view it as difficult or confusing to be on LinkedIn in the first place.
-Though it may seem so, LinkedIn is a great way to prospect due to the fact that everyone on LinkedIn is in business.

 Before starting, you need to get it in your head that you need to be talking with business professionals, preferably owners and decision makers, every day.